ARTIST

 Biography

 Daniel Rubin was born and raised in Cupertino, California.
-After training locally, he studied at the Kirov Academy of Ballet of Washington, DC, and later, under the wing of Tamara Statkoun.
+After training locally, he studied at the Kirov Academy of Ballet of Washington, D.C., and later, under the wing of Tamara Statkoun.
 Rubin continued his classical ballet studies at the Moscow State Academy of Choreography (Bolshoi Ballet Academy).
 Upon graduation in 2015, he joined the Eifman Ballet of St. Petersburg.
 After performing the entire corps de ballet repertoire, he was promoted to soloist in 2018 and to leading soloist in 2020.

 Rubin originated numerous roles including Konstantin Treplev in The Seagull.
 A Ballet Story, Louis XIV, Old Molière, and the Commander in Molière Passion, or The Mask of Don Juan, and the Angel in The Pygmalion Effect.
-His Boris Eifman repertoire includes Beyond Sin (Alexei Karamazov), Molière Passion, or The Mask of Don Juan (Molière), Apollo (George Balanchine), My Jerusalem (The Jew), Onegin (Lensky), Red Giselle (The Friend), Requiem (The Young Man), Rodin, Her Eternal Idol (Claude Debussy), Russian Hamlet (the Heir), and Tchaikovsky.
+His Boris Eifman repertoire includes Beyond Sin (Alexei Karamazov), Molière Passion, or The Mask of Don Juan (Molière), Musagète (George Balanchine), My Jerusalem (The Jew), Onegin (Lensky), Red Giselle (The Friend), Requiem (The Young Man), Rodin, Her Eternal Idol (Claude Debussy), Russian Hamlet (the Heir), and Tchaikovsky.
 Pro et Contra (Tchaikovsky, Prince, Lensky, and Joker).

 Position funded by Robert Sherblom